PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

     style FUSION fill:#96ceb4
 ```

-### Why 64 Frames?

-EfficientGCN expects 64-frame sequences as input.
-At 30 FPS, that's roughly 2.1 seconds of video.

-Falls typically complete in 0.5–1.5 seconds.
-64 frames captures the full event with context before and after—the stumble, the fall, the impact, the motionless aftermath.
-We tested 32, 64, and 128 frames.
-32 missed slow falls (elderly workers stumbling gradually).
-128 added latency without improving accuracy.
-64 was what the paper used, and it made sense for our use case.

 ### Architecture Details

 Each branch passes through batch normalization, then an initial block (same as ST-GCN: spatial graph convolution followed by temporal convolution) for feature extraction.